 The College recognises that some students have the potential to apply for the very best courses and universities.
 The 'Russell Group' are a group of the highest achieving universities, often called 'research intensive' and renowned world-wide for their academic reputation and rigour.
-The High Achievers' groups help students with preparation for applications to competitive courses and universities.
+Our High Achievers' programme help students with preparation for applications to competitive courses and universities.